dsabbagh/buddyconverter/README.md

 # Buddy Converter

-Project is still int he development stage.
+Project is still in the development stage.
 It is NOT working yet!